AlbusPeter/VEATIC/README.md

 After preparing a dataset, you can train the by running:

     CUDA_VISIBLE_DEVICES=0,1,2,3 python train.py --data_path $DATASET_PATH --save $EXPERIMENT_PATH --weights $WEIGHT_PATH

+If you want to test the model, you can run:

+    CUDA_VISIBLE_DEVICES=0,1,2,3 python train.py --data_path $DATASET_PATH --save $EXPERIMENT_PATH --weights $WEIGHT_PATH --test

 The job should use a mutually exclusive set of GPUs.
 This division allows the training job to run without having to stop for evaluation.